Quirks, Bugs, Workarounds, and Hints

 Bootloader Unlock Destroying Keys

 Many devices destroy keys or make attestation impossible after a bootloader unlock.
-There is nothing to be done about this, and even relocking typically cannot bring back cryptographic keys sent to nirvana!
+There is nothing to be done about this, and even relocking typically cannot restore cryptographic keys.
 Hence, this issue manifests itself on the client device.
 While technically not a violation of the Android certification requirements, it very much is bad practice at the vendor's end.
 This is especially hard to swallow for device owners, since buying a new device is the only thing that can be done about this.
 Known affected devices:

 - Fairphone 2